 Sample Team – 2015-16 Title Cavs

-We’ll continue exploring uses for these archetypes to aid analysis and report back.
-Among the areas I’m excited to explore are how archetypes combine well or poorly from a lineup standpoint.
+We’ll continue exploring uses for these roles to aid analysis and report back.
+Among the areas I’m excited to explore are how roles combine well or poorly from a lineup standpoint.
 That and more is on the way!
 But for now, enjoy their inclusion in our Player Profiles.